-Admissions application and assessment testing in Reading, Math, and Sentence Skills are required.
-Your score on the test and/or your previous transcripts will determine where you begin your course sequence.
-Contact Admissions at 360.752.8345 or at admissions@btc. edu for assistance with academic planning.
+Admissions application and assessment in Reading, Math, and Writing is required.
+Your placement will determine where you begin your course sequence.
+Contact Admissions at 360.752.8345 or at admissions@btc.edu for assistance with academic planning.

 Engineering Technology: Mechanical Design Specialization AAS-T Degree, AAS Degree and Certificate completion requires a cumulative GPA of 2.0 or higher and minimum grade of C/2.0 for all General Education courses.